 Every man must decide whether he will walk in the light of creative altruism or in the darkness of destructive selfishness.

 INFJs should be careful to avoid “overheating” as their zeal and determination can sometimes get out of hand.
-As Reserved individuals, INFJs need to have some “alone time” every once in a while or otherwise their internal energy reserves will get depleted really quickly.
-If this happens, the INFJ may surprise everybody around them by withdrawing from all their activities for a while – and since other people usually see INFJs as always friendly and sociable, this can leave them both surprised and concerned.
+As Introverts (I), INFJs need to have some “alone time” every once in a while; otherwise their internal energy reserves will get depleted really quickly.
+If this happens, the INFJ may surprise everybody around them by withdrawing from all their activities for a while, and since other people usually see INFJs as always friendly and sociable, this can leave them both surprised and concerned.

 If you would like to learn more about the INFJ personality type and its traits, download the INFJ In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: